google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 8. The Financial Investment in a PhD Applicant

-A PhD student often recieves substantial funding, which can range from $300,000 to $500,000 or even more throughout the program.
+A PhD student often receives substantial funding, ranging from $300,000 to $500,000 or even more throughout the program.
 This funding typically covers tuition, stipends, research expenses, and other costs.

 Because of the significant investment involved, institutions are very careful in selecting candidates to ensure that their resources are well spent.